 How much energy is your Wi-Fi router using?

-Perhaps it's the convenience of knowing you can connect to the internet whenever you want.
-It eliminates the step of having to head over to the router to turn on that all-important switch, giving you ultimate flexibility whenever you want to check out what’s on Netflix (or catch up on work, if you’re a little less lucky).
+For you, perhaps it's the convenience of knowing you can connect to the internet whenever you’d like.
+It eliminates the step of having to head over to the device itself to turn on that all-important switch – giving you ultimate flexibility whenever you want to check out what’s on Netflix (or catch up on work, if you’re a little less lucky).

-However, have you ever thought about whether your Wi-Fi router might be running up your electricity bill?
-After all, it's connected to the mains power supply 24/7 and could be using more energy than you first thought.
+But have you ever thought about whether your Wi-Fi router is running up the cost of your power plans?
+After all, it is connected to the main power supply 24/7 – and could be using more energy than you first thought.
 If the very thought of this rings alarm bells in your mind, it might be time to look at the appliances that use energy, compare the costs, and potentially save big.

-How much energy does a Wi-Fi router use?
+First things first: How much energy does a Wi-Fi router actually use?

 This can only be calculated if you know what the wattage of your network router is.
 Yours could consume anything from 2 to 20 watts, although the average is around 6.